 Area of interest for the volunteer work Values Identities Actions Digital inclusion Solidarity, equity, and kindness.
+Who is this work speaking about?
+Who is this work trying to reach?
 A generous, nice, and empathic person who knows about technology and is willing to help others.
 This work is trying to reach those people that do not know how to use technology.
+What actions might this work encourage?
 This volunteer activity might imply teaching ways of using technology to elderly people.
 It might be a part-time job.

-✳ This is an account of a man that does volunteer work in Uruguay.
+This is an account of a man that does volunteer work in Uruguay.
 Read the text and complete the sentences below: